ArtemAivazian/devsecops-netflix-clone/README.md

 # DevSecOps pipeline for the Netflix clone
 ![alt text](assets/project_arch.png)

+## A Special Thank You

+I would like to extend my heartfelt thanks to **CloudChamp** for providing this project and for consistently delivering amazing content that inspires and educates the community.
+For more insightful tutorials and projects, be sure to check out this [project video](https://youtu.be/g8X5AoqCJHc?si=-Rxs_9KhYJbv6jRz).
+Thank you, CloudChamp, for your invaluable contribution to the DevSecOps community!

 ## Problems This Project Solves

 This project addresses several key challenges faced in modern software development and deployment: